jdarling96/jdarling96/README.md

  ## 🌱 Learning

- Im currently learning about Node.js and building my own APIs in Express.
+ Im currently learning more about Node.js and building my own APIs in Express.
 Im also practicing writing SQL on the backend with a popular library called pg, this is a more bare bones approach and differs from my previous experience of working with an ORM to manipulate data on a Postgres database.
+Allthoug PG isnt an ORM you can still create some similiar functionaily by incorporating OO design into your database.

 <!--